 - Drifting into and out of lanes

-- In the use of sleeper births, commercial truck driver can break up their 10-hour daily break between at least 2 hours in the sleeper birth or off duty and at least 8 hours in the sleeper berth
+- In the use of sleeper births, the commercial truck driver can break up their 10-hour daily break between at least 2 hours in the sleeper birth or off duty and at least 8 hours in the sleeper berth.

 The FMCSA hopes that these rules and regulations will greatly reduce the number of motor vehicle collisions involving large trucks.
 If you or a loved one has been injured in a truck accident, our personal injury lawyers are prepared to take on your case today.
 Jonathan Perkins Injury Lawyers is passionate in our pursuit of justice for all Connecticut residents.

-With office locations in Bridgeport, Hartford, and New Haven, Jonathan Perkins Injury Lawyers is able to service the entire state of Connecticut.
+With office locations in New Haven, Bridgeport, Hartford, Waterbury and New London, Jonathan Perkins Injury Lawyers is able to service the entire state of Connecticut.
 Our attorneys have been practicing truck accident law for years.
-Utilizing this experience, knowledge, and expert resources, our legal team builds a strong case for our clients.
+Utilizing this experience, knowledge and expert resources, our legal team builds a strong case for our clients.
 Our goal is to make every aspect of the litigation process as easy as possible for Connecticut accident victims.
-If you are unable to make it to one of our office locations, we will come to you – whether at home, in the hospital, or any location in Connecticut.
+If you are unable to make it to one of our office locations, we will come to you – whether at home, in the hospital or any location in Connecticut.

-Complete a Free Case Review and let the Power of Perkins work for you today!
+Complete a Free Case Evaluation, and let the Power of Perkins work for you today!